7235 Transit Power Line Supervisor I

 Candidates will be prompted to complete a Supplemental Questionnaire as part of the online employment application.
 This Minimum Qualification Supplemental Questionnaire is designed to obtain specific information regarding an applicant's experience in relation to the Minimum Qualifications for this position.
 Applicants must also complete the official application.
 It is essential that applicants provide complete information in identifying their education, experience and training.
 The Minimum Qualification Supplemental Questionnaire will be used to evaluate if the applicant possesses the required minimum qualifications.

-Candidates who pass the Supervisory Written Examination will be invited to participate in a written multiple-choice test designed to measure knowledge, skills and/or abilities in job-related areas which may include but not limited to: knowledge of the methods and procedures used in the maintenance, repair and installation of transit power lines and the use and care of the tools, materials and equipment used in the Transit Power line repairs; knowledge of electrical theory; ability to read maps and schematic drawings; safety knowledge; and human relations ability.
+Candidates deemed eligible and admitted to the examination process will be invited to participate in a written multiple-choice test designed to measure knowledge, skills and/or abilities in job-related areas which may include but not limited to: knowledge of the methods and procedures used in the maintenance, repair and installation of transit power lines and the use and care of the tools, materials and equipment used in the Transit Power line repairs; knowledge of electrical theory; ability to read maps and schematic drawings; safety knowledge; supervisory ability; and human relations ability.

 This is a standardized examination and, therefore, test questions and test answers are not available for public inspection or review.